 MacDermid Enthone’s Affinity ENIG 2.0 is a highly stable, low corrosion electroless nickel / immersion gold process developed with the needs of OEMs and quality engineers in mind.
 The benefits of Affinity ENIG 2.0 come from its highly tightened process variation compared to competing processes.
-Low variation means huge savings due to reduced gold plating consumption.
+Low variation means savings due to reduced gold plating consumption.

 Affinity ENIG 2.0 is the result of developments in leading ENIG technologies from our newly integrated companies combined with new innovations from our experienced plating staff experts.